Clinging to power

 In his first comments since the embargo was imposed, the coup leader, Captain Amadou Sanogo, warned that the ousted president, Amadou Toumani Toure, could be charged with “high treason and financial wrongdoing”.
 He announced that a meeting to discuss Mali’s future would take place tomorrow.

 Amid fears that Islamic extremists were taking advantage of the political upheaval, three of al-Qaeda’s leaders were said to have headed to the ancient trading city of Timbuktu, where Sharia was being imposed and women were being told to wear veils.
-Continue reading
+Read the rest of this entry »

 Fall of Timbuktu to rebels prompts fears for historic treasures